simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/ImageJ_tutorial.md

 ## 1 - Download folder containing the validation images.
 You can download the Validation images for RHF validation [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/tree/master/RHF_Validation_Microstructures).

-## 2 - Download template_time.xlsx
+## 2 - Download RHF_template_time.xlsx
-You can download the template to enter the time it took to perform the measurements [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/blob/master/RHF_Validation_ImageJ_Measurements/template_time.xlsx).
+You can download the template to enter the time it took to perform the measurements [here](https://github.com/simopier/QuantifyingHydrideMicrostructure/blob/master/RHF_Validation_ImageJ_Measurements/RHF_template_time.xlsx).
 In this file, you can enter how much time it took you to perform the measurements.
 Active time corresponds to the amount of time you spent in front of the computer taking measurements, saving them, etc. Total time corresponds to the active time plus the time the computer took to perform analysis.
 When using imageJ, the total time should be equal to the active time.

 ## 3 - Open ImageJ